vizzly-co/docs/docs/tutorials/frontend/create-react-app.md

 #### 4. Copy the identity config
-Once you've ran the `generate-identity-signature` command, you'll see the identity config JSON object printed out to the console.
+Once you've ran the `access-tokens` command, you'll see the identity config JSON object printed out to the console.

 You will then need to copy this JSON content and paste it into following code snippet, and save it to `src/App.js`.